Non-Christian Testimony?

 Josephus (The Antiquities of the Jews, Book 20, Chapter 9)

-Yet Josephus's second reference falls both because it is dependent upon the earlier (false) reference for explanation – and because it actually refers to "Jesus, the son of Damneus, high priest"!
+Yet Josephus's second reference falls both because it is dependent upon the earlier (false) reference for explanation – and because it actually refers to "Jesus, the son of Damneus" who was made high priest by king Agrippa!

 Omit Jesus?